jacekkopecky/book-list/README.md

 * a book in a book list should show the first two lines of the notes
 * there should be a listing of series, not just books
    - list of books in series should show author at top (if all books by same author) or by each book
+* add dark mode (see https://material-ui.com/customization/palette/#dark-mode )

+* resolved:
+   - problem: books listed by author are not listed in order they should be read
+   - solution: add first line of notes in collapsed book entry

 ## API